xp44mm/Notebook/Compilers/Finite Automata.md

 During one execution of Fig. 3.39, i.e., of step (4) of Fig. 3.37, it is only possible to call addState on a given state once.
 The reason is that whenever we call addState(s), we set alreadyOn[s] to TRUE at line (11) of Fig. 3.39.
 Once alreadyOn[s] is TRUE, the tests at line (13) of Fig. 3.38 and line (18 ) of Fig. 3.39 prevent another call.

-The time spent in one call to addState, exclusive of the time spent in recur­sive calls at line (14), is O(1) for lines (10) and (11).
+The time spent in one call to addState, exclusive of the time spent in recursive calls at line (14), is O(1) for lines (10) and (11).
 For lines (12) and (13), the time depends on how many ε-transitions there are out of state s.
 We do not know this number for a given state, but we know that there are at most m transitions in total, out of all states.
 As a result, the aggregate time spent in lines (11) over all calls to addState during one execution of the code of Fig. 3.39 is O(m).
 The aggregate for the rest of the steps of addState is O(n), since it is a constant per call, and there are at most n calls.

 We conclude that, implemented properly, the time to execute line (4) of Fig. 3.37 is O(n + m).
 The rest of the while-loop of lines (3) through (6) takes O(1) time per iteration.
 If the input x is of length k, then the total work in that loop is O(k(n + m)) .
 Line (1) of Fig. 3.37 can be executed in O(n + m) time, since it is essentially the steps of Fig. 3.39 with oldStates containing only the state s_0.
 Lines (2), (7), and (8) each take O(1) time.
 Thus, the running time of Algorithm 3.22, properly implemented, is O((k(n + m)) .
 That is, the time taken is proportional to the length of the input times the size (nodes plus edges) of the transition graph.

 ---

-Big-Oh Notation
+##### Big-Oh Notation

 An expression like O(n) is a shorthand for "at most some constant times n."
 Technically, we say a function f(n), perhaps the running time of some step of an algorithm, is O(g(n)) if there are constants c and n_0, such that whenever n ≥ n_0, it is true that f(n) ≤ cg(n).
 A useful idiom is "O(1)," Which means "some constant."
 The use of this big-oh notation enables us to avoid getting too far into the details of what we count as a unit of execution time, yet lets us express the rate at which the running time of an algorithm grows.